Memorial Day weekend, May 26th- 27th, 2023

 10 miles, elevation 11,500

 I didn’t finish the last 150 miles or so of the Hayduke (yet), and I also bypassed the route’s highpoint in the Henry mountains, due to heaps of snow.
-While I was hopeful I could return to the Grand Canyon to finish the western half of the route someday, I doubted I would get back to the Henries for just one peak bagging foray.
-Finding myself in Colorado with a bit of extra time after my Aunt’s memorial service, I figured I could at least gain back some style points by matching the Hayduke Highpoint, 11,500′ on the south summit of Mt Ellen.
-I called my good friend Jolly that I met nearly 6 years ago on the Colorado Trail, asking if he’d like to join me.
-He lives near Westcliffe, not far from where I grew up.
+While I planned to return to the Grand Canyon to finish the western half of the route in the fall, I doubted I would get back to the Henry Mountains for just one peak bagging foray.
+Finding myself in Colorado with a bit of extra time after my Aunt’s memorial service, I figured I could at least gain back some style points by matching the Hayduke Highpoint: the south summit of Mt Ellen at 11,500′.
+So I called my good friend Jolly that I met nearly 6 years ago on the Colorado Trail, asking if he’d like to join me.
+He lived near Westcliffe, not far from where I grew up.
 I’d been visiting his cool earthship home since 2020 and we’d done several trips in the Sangres…one to the top of 14er Mt.
 Humbolt and another to Lake of the Clouds.
 The Sangres are my all-time favorite mountains, my hometown 14ers and 13ers.
 They collectively form the most impressive skyline for over 100 miles.
-Someday, when my climbing\scrambling skills are better, I hope to traverse the range.
+Someday, when my climbing\scrambling skills were better, I hoped to traverse the range.
 But for now, I was content to just attain the magic elevation, a.l.a. the Hayduke Highpoint.

 Finding such an elevation in the Sangres was an easy task… almost all of the dozens of trails lead that high in no time.
-While the Henries did look pretty impressive from afar, their highest peaks only constitute a minor ridge in the Sangres… Colorado just can’t be beaten when it comes to surplus elevation.
+While the Henry mountains did look pretty impressive from afar, their highest peaks only constituted a minor ridge in the Sangres… Colorado just can’t be beaten when it comes to surplus elevation.
 The Sangres themselves are an especially well endowed range…they contain 9 of the 50 some 14ers in the state (6 of which I’ve climbed), plus more then a dozen 13ers.
-Translated from Spanish, the mountains are the Blood of Christ, named so by the early explorers.
+Translated from Spanish, the mountains are the Blood of Christ, named so by early explorers.
 I’d like to think the meaning has been somewhat modified over the years.
 Probably the explorers were really exclaiming “Bloody Christ!
-We have to climb over those???”
+How will we get over those???”

 I had no desire to go as far as the sand dunes on this adventure, rather just to see if we could make it to one of the Sand Lakes, a distance of only about 5 miles one way.
 We departed from the trailhead at noon, noting only 2 other cars in the parking lot.
 This being the start of Memorial Day weekend, we were surprised by the solitude.
-Then again, the Sanges are still one of the quietest mountain ranges in all of Colorado…which has a lot to do with why I love them so much.
+Then again, the Sanges were still one of the quietest mountain ranges in all of Colorado…which had a lot to do with why I loved them so much.
 We walked a jeep road for the first few miles, gaining altitude pretty quickly as it was a steep grade.
 We stopped for a few breaks to catch our breath.
-Jolly confided that he hadn’t backpacked since last we’d visited the Lakes of the Clouds in 2020, as he’d been focusing on bike packing for the past 2 years.
+Jolly confided that he hadn’t backpacked since the AZT and when we last we’d visited the Lakes of the Clouds in 2020, as he’d been focusing on bike packing for the past 2 years.
 It’s hard to keep pace with someone just coming off a long distance hike no matter what, but at least we weren’t in a hurry.
 There were thunderstorms all around us, so either we’d get hit or we’d get lucky, nothing we could do about it.
-The chance of rain was 40%, which is a pretty good chance you’re getting hail\snow\rain in the high country.
+The chance of rain was 40%, which is a pretty good chance one is seeing hail\snow\rain in the high country.
 We watched Pike Peaks become enveloped by a huge thunder cloud, grateful we weren’t attempting a 14er this day.

 No bother, I cared not if we made it all the way to the lakes.
-Coming off the heels of a somewhat disappointing and incomplete thru-hike, at least there was no longer any pressure to make tough decisions or feel bad about stopping short.
-I was also free of feelings of needing keep up, fit in, or to be as good as others.
-In my solo hiking, I’d been better able to sort through my decisions and risk assessments in a way that I knew were my own.
-Thankfully my partner for this adventure was in sync with my plans and comfort-levels.
+Coming off the heels of a disappointingly incomplete thru-hike, at least there was no longer any pressure to keep pressing ahead, keep up, make tough decisions, or feel bad about stopping short.
+I had nothing to prove anymore.
+In my solo hiking, I was able to make risk assessments and decisions that I knew were my own.
+Thankfully Jolly was in sync with my plans for this short trip.
 Actually, he was struggling a bit to keep pace in the snow but turns out he had a good excuse, as he was carrying almost 4 liters of water plus a beer!
 Eight extra pounds can sure make a difference when it comes to postholing frequency.
-The beer that he’d sneaked out was actually for me, since he doesn’t even drink alcohol.
-I wrested it away from him when I spied it in his pack, alleviating him of some of the weight.
+The beer that he’d sneaked out was actually for me, since he didn’t even drink alcohol.
+I wrested it away from him when I spied it hiding in his pack, alleviating him of some of the weight.

 We made it to the pass, which was the perfect spot for a break to take in the views.
 Miraculously, the thunderstorms had parted directly overhead and the valley before us was cast in sunlight.
 It was nothing but blue skies to the west, while a line of darkness rolled over the plains to the east.
 The weather goddesses took pity on us this day.
 About 5 feet of snow was still nearly encompassing the pass kiosk, making for a fun photo opportunity.